HyeonOh678/myshell/README.md

 ### Testing Mysh

-We made mock programs which interact with arguments, take input from stdin, and write to stdout to test the mysh's pipe and redirection functionality
+We made mock programs which interact with arguments, take input from stdin, and write to stdout to test the mysh's pipe and redirection functionality.
+We also wrote some shell scripts in src/tests to run in mysh's batch mode.
+We even spawned mysh within mysh to test its robustness.

 The following are useful to test mysh but not necessary for mysh to run: